cirillojon/apps/README.md

-# Simple C++ Application with Windows Forms
+# Simple C++ Application

-This is a work in progres app, that I am using to learn C++ for building desktop applications with Visual Studio
+This is a work in progress app that I am using to learn C++.

 ## MainForm